 We'll get to that.

-Camille Polly is on the program today.
+Camille Polya is on the program today.

-Also, we have some members of the House will hold them accountable today as part of our never-ending job to offer real conservative solutions and hold their feet to the fire.
+We'll hold them accountable today as part of our never-ending job to offer real conservative solutions and hold their feet to the fire.

 Prices are for base buildings only.

-Do not include windows, doors or accessories.
+Do not include windows, doors, or accessories.

-Don't let your business get left behind in what is likely to be the biggest economic boom in recent history.
+Warning: Don't let your business get left behind in what is likely to be the biggest economic boom in recent history.

-If you need to build to grow your business, call General Steel today.
+If you need to build to grow your business, call General Steele today.

-Steel prices are expected to rise, but you can still lock in your price on a general steel building if you call now.
+Steel prices are expected to rise, but you can still lock in your price on a General Steel building if you call now.

-For example, a 40 by 60 foot building is still less than 25,000.
+For example, a 40 by 60-foot building is still less than $25,000.

-Even an 80 by 150 foot building is under 99,000.
+Even an 80-by-150-foot building is under $99,000.

-Imagine 12,000 square feet for under 99,000.
+Imagine 12,000 square feet for under $99,000.

 This building is designed for your needs, no wasted space.

-And you get the general's quality and 50 years structural warranty at a price you can afford.
+And you get the general's quality and 50-year structural warranty at a price you can afford.

-You can still save as much as half the cost and time of conventional construction by calling General Steel today.
+You can still save as much as half the cost and time of conventional construction by calling General Steel today, as much as half.

 So don't let rising steel prices put your project out of reach and stop you from making your company great.

-Call now, 877-81 Steel.
+Call now, 877-81-STEAL.

 It's not too late.